lopezdsr/sql-query/index_management.md

 {: #choosing_data_formats}

 You can use data skipping with all of the formats that are supported by {{site.data.keyword.sqlquery_short}}, except for AVRO.
-Best practices for data layout advise to use a column-based format, such as Parquet.
+It is best for data layout to use a column-based format, such as Parquet.
-CSV and JSON require the entire data set to first be scanned in order to infer the schema, before running any query.
+To infer the schema before running any query, the entire data set must first be scanned for CSV and JSON.
 Scanning the entire data set is not necessary if you create tables by using the {{site.data.keyword.sqlquery_short}} [catalog](/docs/services/sql-query?topic=sql-query-hivemetastore).
 Unlike Parquet and ORC, CSV and JSON do not have built-in data skipping capabilities and can potentially benefit more from data skipping.

 ### Refreshing data skipping indexes
 {: #refreshing_ds}

-If data is added to a data set, or if modifications have been made to a data set after a data skipping index is created, the new or changed data is not skipped during queries.
-Once the amount of new data becomes significant, refresh the index incrementally, as follows:
+If data is added to a data set, or if modifications are made to a data set after the creation of a data skipping index, the new or changed data is not skipped during queries.
+When the amount of new data becomes significant, refresh the index incrementally, as follows:

 ```
 REFRESH METAINDEX